-The intuition behind this result arises from two effects.
-The first one is a worse bad matches effect: a bad match is more costly relative to a good match in the cooperative case.
+This proposition is the result of two effects: First, a worse bad matches effect as a bad match is more costly relative to a good match in the cooperative case.
 Indeed, bad matches have an inherently lower productivity level, but they also involve less investment as both parties realize that the relationship will come to an end in the following period.
-This effect is captured by the term $\Pi(n)/\Pi(x^)$ in (12).13 In other words, switching to the innovator is a riskier activity when the producer is engaged in a relationship.
+This effect is captured by the term $\Pi(n)/\Pi(x^)$ in (13).21 It makes switching to the innovator a riskier activity when the producer is engaged in a relationship.

-The second effect is an encouragement effect, which comes through the term $\Pi(y^)/\Pi(x^)$ in (12): The opportunity to receive the frontier technology in the following period en-
+The second effect is an encouragement effect, which comes through the term $\Pi(y^)/\Pi(x^)$ in (13): The opportunity to obtain the frontier technology in the following period encour-